Nevanac 0.1% Eye Drop

 Always communicate with your healthcare provider if you have any concerns or questions about the duration of your medication regimen.
 They will provide you with personalized guidance based on your specific situation, ensuring that you receive optimal care during your recovery period.

 Q-Is the eye drop helpful to treat dry eyes?

 Avoid using eye drops for dry eyes.
-It is used to reduce eye pain, redness, and irritation that arise post cataract eye surgery.
+It is used to reduce eye pain, redness, and irritation that arise post-cataract eye surgery.
 Do not use any eye drops without the doctor’s permission.

-Certainly, eyes are sensitive organs so do not take risk of using any drops without consulting your doctor.
+Certainly, eyes are sensitive organs so do not take the risk of using any drops without consulting your doctor.
 It can result in weak or impaired vision or even blindness.

 Your review is submitted successfully.
 It will be live after approval, and it takes up to 24 hrs.